Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

 where $\bar\bbeta$ is the sample mean of the $\hat\bbeta^{(g)}$, which were defined in \eqref{eq:delone}.
-The expression in \eqref{eq:jack} is the cluster analog of the usual jackknife variance matrix estimator given in \citet[eqn.\ (11)]{MW_1985}.
+The expression in \eqref{eq:jack} is the cluster analog of the usual jackknife variance matrix estimator given in \citet*[eqn.\ (11)]{MW_1985}.
 Each of the $\hat\bbeta^{(g)}$ is obtained by deleting a cluster instead of an observation, and the summation is over clusters instead of observations.
+If $\bar\bbeta$ in \eqref{eq:jack} is replaced by $\hat\bbeta$, we obtain instead